Xyntopia/taskyon/DEVELOPMENT.md

-# Vexvault
+# Taskyon

-Vexvault is built on Vue3/Quasar and follows most of its best practices.
+Taskyon is built on Vue3/Quasar and follows most of its best practices.

 For more information follow this link:  [quasar documentation](https://quasar.dev/)